agsb/immu/docs/HowBranch.md

     0x0 CONSTANT NULL

+    // BEGIN ...
+AGAIN compiles a backward branch
     : BEGIN HERE ;

+    // IF ...
+THEN compiles a forward branch
     : IF ' ZBRANCH , HERE NULL , ; // place the reference for ZBRANCH and NULL at dictionary and leave HERE at stack

 ### When using absolute address: